YoussefMorad1/MaraTON-Challenge-1/README.md

 ### **Final Rank**

 - Maintained a position in the **top 20** until the last day, finishing in **22nd place** after the final tests.
-- The downfall was very fast, and I even suspected cheating at one point, and wrote this [blog](https://codeforces.com/blog/entry/138397), and I want to thank the judges for taking my concerns into consideration, investigating the matter, and clarifying it..
+- The downfall was very fast, and I even suspected cheating at one point, and wrote this [blog](https://codeforces.com/blog/entry/138397), and I want to thank the judges for considering my concerns, investigating the matter, and clarifying it.

 ---